Prepaid Maintenance Programs Replace Role of Warranty

 The Risk-Free Trial

-It’s important to understand the important role warranty played in the service cycle.
-Warranty was the gateway into the service department.
-Since warranty acted as a risk-free trial to the customer, it provided an introductory opportunity for customers to get to know your service department, staff and processes.
+It’s important to understand the important role the warranty played in the service cycle.
+Warranty was the gateway to the service department.
+Since the warranty acted as a risk-free trial to the customer, it provided an introductory opportunity for customers to get to know your service department, staff, and processes.
 This was an important step in the customer retention model because once customers are familiar with your dealership — and the more they trust you — the more inclined they are to return and spend more money.

 Since the manufacturer covers the cost of warranty work, customers don’t have to pay out-of-pocket, so there’s little for the customer to lose.
 In warranty situations, customers may actually feel rewarded knowing they saved hundreds of dollars on a repair which provides opportunities to create positive and lasting first impressions.
 In this situation, customers may leave feeling good about the experience they had at your dealership.
 This provides not only a good first impression, but it also increases the likelihood of that customer returning in the future.